wadeallen/wadeallen.me/_posts/2016-06-07-old-methods.md

 ---
-title: The Peril of Old Methods: Lessons from the Sons of Thunder
+title: "The Peril of Old Methods: Lessons from the Sons of Thunder"
 date: 2016-06-07
 image: false
 tags: [discipleship, discernment, leadership, James]